valderosch/crypt/README.md

-# crypt
+# Сrypt
-Crypt  mobile game
+## Crypt mobile game

-#Technologies:
+Made by Unity technologies.

+## Technologies:
 Unity Engine
-C# back - end with Unity packages
+C# - Program Logic.

+## How to use:
+1. Download actual APK.
+2. Install Application.
+3. Open App.

+# THIS IS EARLY BUILD!
+You may have some throubles with this Application.